Stepin Fetchit: Personal life

 Perry married Bernice Sims on October 15, 1951.
 Although they separated by the mid-1950s, they remained married for the rest of their lives.
 Bernice died on January 9, 1985.

-For at least the great majority of his life, Perry was a devout Catholic, but he allegedly became a member of the Nation of Islam in the early 1960s, following the footsteps of his close friends Muhammad Ali and Malcolm X, even appearing in the 1977 movie Muhammad Ali, the Greatest.
-(Other sources say he was a lifelong Catholic; he was buried at Calvary Cemetery, a Catholic institution in Los Angeles.)
+For at least the great majority of his life, Perry was an observant Roman Catholic.
+He allegedly became a member of the Nation of Islam in the early 1960s, following the footsteps of his close friends Muhammad Ali and Malcolm X, even appearing in the 1977 movie Muhammad Ali, the Greatest.
+Other sources say he was a lifelong Catholic.
+He was buried at Calvary Cemetery, a Catholic institution in Los Angeles.